7 tips for a healthy & sustainable ThanksgivingNovember 16 2023

 1. Rethink your main dish

-According to this report, we produce and consume 46 million turkeys on Thanksgiving Day.
+According to this report, United States during 2023 is forecasted at 219 million turkeys, up 4 percent from the number raised during 2022.
 The only way we can produce this many turkeys for one day is through factory farming.
 And that mean overuse of antibiotics, animal cruelty and massive amounts of turkey waste runoff.
 Yuck!
 Consider ditching the turkey this year and substituting with a vegetarian main dish.
 Think roasted sweet potatoes or squash with quinoa stuffing… it’s nutrient-dense, hearty and packed with protein.

 If a turkey-free Thanksgiving just isn’t possible with your family and friends, there are other sustainable options.
 Buy a heritage turkey from a small-scale, local farmer practicing humane turkey breeding.
 Or buy an organic, free-range turkey.
 Buying organic ensures the turkey has been fed organic feed and has never been treated with antibiotics.
 Free-range ensures the turkey was raised free of confinement.
 Many grocery stores and natural grocers carry organic and free-range turkeys.